-To inspire and nurture the interest and understanding of science among students in grades 1-8, NSF introduced Science Bees in 2010.
+To inspire and nurture the interest and understanding of science among students in grades 1-8, North South Foundation introduced Science Bees in 2010.

 Science and Technology are the very fabric of modern life.
 Children of the modern age are adept at using technology even before they learn to read and write.
 Science - the basis of Technology - has deeper underpinnings as a part of our daily life.
 Scientific discoveries have their foundations in curiosity and wonder.
 Children are curious by nature and fascinated by novelty.
 Elementary school age is perhaps the perfect time to get them interested in science.
 Their natural curiosity will drive their learning.
 Deeper understanding of science will help our children appreciate and relate to the physical world around them.
 Science education provides children with valuable ideas and skills, and prepares them for potential scientific careers.
 Men and women of science form an important part of the future of our world.
 Without science and scientists, we will not be able to predict the weather, earthquakes and other natural disasters or, understand global warming and the impact of our actions on nature, or develop cures for deadly diseases, or develop technologies that enhance our lifestyles.